Flex D'Paper: 2019

-Yenze Aliko, a single by Flex won the song of the year award at MTN UG Hip Hop awards On 8 February 2019 at the annual MTN Ug HipHop awards, Flex D'Paper's single Yenze Aliko was announced as the Song Of The Year.
-The awards are sponsored by MTN Uganda a leading telecom company in Uganda.
+"Yenze Aliko", a single by Flex won the song of the year award at MTN UG Hip Hop awards On 8 February 2019 at the annual MTN Ug HipHop awards, Flex D'Paper's single Yenze Aliko was announced as the Song Of The Year.

 In 2020, he launched the "Eno Hip Hop" festival, an event planned to happen annually celebrating Hip Hop.

 The festival that had performers from Uganda, Kenya and DRC happened in December as a two-day event.

 2021 - present

-Flex released his debut album, the Kampala Boy on 10 December 2021.
+Flex released his debut album, Kampala Boy on 10 December 2021.

-The album debuted at Number 4 on its first day on the Apple iTunes charts All genres category in Uganda, with singles in the Top 100 on the charts too.
+The album debuted at Number 4 on its first day on the Apple iTunes charts All Genres category in Uganda, with singles in the Top 100 on the charts too.